-Best walks to or from Downham Market
+Walks from Downham Market

 MapBeautiful walks starting or ending at Downham Market Station.

-Downham Market Station to King's Lynn Station
+Downham Market to King's Lynn

-An excellent, predominantly rural riverside route along an embankment beside the river, on mostly flat, firm ground through meadows.
+Recommended: An excellent, predominantly rural riverside route along an embankment beside the river, on mostly flat, firm ground through meadows.
 It is very exposed to wind and rain with no shelter and there is a step-over stile at the Downham Market end.
 Follows the Fen River Way; very quiet away from King's Lynn.
 Several interesting churches along the river are worth visiting, including the ruined church at Wiggenhall St Peter.

 Lunch: A couple of pubs along the way.

-Downham Market Station to Brandon Station
+Downham Market to Brandon

-Littleport Station to Downham Market Station
+Littleport to Downham Market

 Flat and straightforward along the river bank, with little shade.
 The first part beside the busy, noisy A10 is not enjoyable; the route becomes quieter and more pleasant after the river bends away at Denver Cruising Club and though some minor roads are busier than expected.
 Follows the Fen Rivers Way.